hashicorp/terraform-website/content/source/docs/enterprise/sentinel/integrate-vcs.html.md

 [inpage_workspace]: #tfe-workspace

 Create a [new TFE workspace](../workspaces/creating.html) linked to to your policy management repo.
-Use a short and obvious name like `tfe-policies`.

 -> **Note:** This workspace doesn't have to belong to the organization whose policies it manages.
 If you use multiple TFE organizations, one of them can manage policies for the others.